 Everest Base Camp Trek is a well-known trekking trail around the world.
 Still, the trail holds astonishing surprises and secrets that can blow your mind.
 If you are reading this then, you might want to know more about Mt.
 Everest before your trek.

-Here are the Top 7 secrets nobody tells you before you start Everest Base Camp Trek:
+Here are the top 7 secrets nobody tells you before you start the Everest Base Camp Trek:

-Usually, people consider trekking in Everest Base Camp can be tough and are for the fittest people.
-So, don’t be in a dilemma, if you can walk around 3-6 hours a day with a light backpack then you are ready to go.
+Usually, people consider trekking in Everest Base Camp can be tough and is for the fittest people.
+So, don’t be in a dilemma; if you can walk around 3-6 hours a day with a light backpack, then you are ready to go.
 If you are a beginner and have never been trekking before, make sure to train physically and focus on fitness.
 Always remember to adopt a healthy habit before, during, and after trekking.

 Another thing you should keep an eye on is acclimatization for higher altitudes.
-As the altitude increases the oxygen level gets thinner.
-So, take your time and walk at your pace.
-The more you trek slowly the higher your chance of successful trekking.
+As the altitude increases, the oxygen level gets thinner.
+So, take your time and walk at your own pace.
+The more you trek slowly, the higher your chance of successful trekking.
 Give yourself enough time for rest and acclimatization.

 The trail of Everest Base Camp is not in rural areas and is way more developed than any other trekking trail.
 The hotel services and accommodations are at the next level.
 Without a doubt, it is more expensive than you think.